ton-offline-storage/ton-offline-client/README.md

 # ton-offline-client

-This is an offline part of TON Air Gap Client, supposed to work on an offline device
+This is an offline part of [TON Air Gap Wallet](https://github.com/ton-offline-storage), supposed to work on an offline device

 It creates and signs transactions.
 To broadcast transactions use [Online client](https://github.com/mcnckc/ton-airgap-client)